Carolin

 • Sustainable destination development

 Seiferth holds an MSc in Sustainable Destination Development from Uppsala University with a focus on nature-based tourism and cultural heritage studies.
-Prior to her studies in Sweden, she completed her BA in Leisure and Tourism Management at the University of Applied Sciences Stralsund, Germany.
-As part of her undergraduate studies, she spent two semesters at Niagara College, Canada, and joined Cayuga Collection as a sustainability and project management intern in Monteverde, Costa Rica.
+Before her studies in Sweden, she completed her B.A. in Leisure and Tourism Management at the University of Applied Sciences Stralsund in Germany.

 Supervisors